Milk Tea App

 The Customization page was improved by increasing touchpoint size, improving visual guides on the tab area, adding a prompt when removing a custom order, adding an option to write additional information, and utilizing radio buttons.

-Also, I would like to quickly discuss the user interface’s color.
-The color was chosen to resemble the color of a regular milk tea.
+Also, I would like to discuss the user interface’s color quickly.
+I chose the colors brown and beige to resemble the color of a regular milk tea.

 Second Usability Test

-To summarize the results from the second usability test, I can say that the issues covered in the first usability test have been resolved.
-Although, there were minor suggestions raised, particularly for the Order Tracker page.
+To summarize the results from the second usability test, I have resolved the issues covered in the first usability test.
+However, minor suggestions were raised, particularly for the Order Tracker page.

 An example was to lighten the text more for the completed tasks.
-I believe that this suggestion was raised to better distinguish the completed and current tasks.
-However, I retained the color of the text of the former for better accessibility.
+I believe the participant raised this suggestion to better distinguish the completed and current tasks.
+However, I retained the color of the completed tasks’ text for better accessibility.
 Instead, I changed the color and font weight of the current task for better distinguishability.

 The latest prototype of the Milk Tea App is accessible here.